Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 What is a direct deposit?

-What time does the CRA direct deposit payments?
+What time does a direct deposit hit?

 If you liked this article and want more practical ways to save money every day, we've compiled our best tips all in one place.